tilient/scratchnet/README.md

 scratchnet
 ==========

-A helper application for Scratch.

-It enables multiple machines to talk with each other from within Scratch.
+A extension for Scratch that enables multiple machines to talk with each other from within Scratch.

 downloads
 ---------